Thick Hot Chocolate For One

 Now the next question – serve your thick hot chocolate with whipped cream or marshmallows?

 I love homemade whipped cream on mine!
-And since this is a hot chocolate for one recipe, I made small batch homemade whipped cream to go with it.
+And since this is a hot chocolate recipe for 1, I made small batch homemade whipped cream to go with it.

-Or get creative with small batch Peanut Butter Whipped Cream or Chocolate Whipped Cream.
+Or get creative with Peanut Butter Whipped Cream, Chocolate Whipped Cream, Strawberry Whipped Cream, or Maple Whipped Cream.

 If I don’t have any whipped cream on hand, I have no problem plopping a handful of marshmallows on top.